thomazmoura/dev-environment/README.md

 # dev-environment
-Dev Environment for developing with NeoVim
+Dev Environment for developing with NeoVim.
+From inside the container itself.

 ## Overview

+_Para a versão em português vá para: [LEIAME.md](LEIAME.md)_

 This is a personal project to keep my main driver tools for development both for professional use and development-oriented fun projects (usually on a different container).